danieella/f1-performance-prediction/README.md

 - Developed project presentation video to translate technical findings

 **Results:**
 The project identified several performance indicators that strongly correlate with race outcomes, including pit stop efficiency and environmental conditions.
-Our models demonstrated the potential of machine learning approaches for sports performance analytics.
+Our models demonstrated machine learning approaches for sports performance.

 ## Project Notebook
 You can view the full analysis here: